 - The ClashMob social networking feature is free and optional, and will require you to log-in via your Facebook account.

-What's New in Version 1.3.2*Bonus Content - includes ClashMob, Vault of Tears, and Sky Cages expansion packs!
+What's New in Version 1.3.3*Bonus Content - includes ClashMob, Vault of Tears, and Sky Cages expansion packs!

-- Supports full iPhone 5 resolution, iPad 4th generation, and iPad mini - and it looks amazing!
+- Supports full iPhone 6 resolution, iPad Air 2, and iPad Mini 3 - and it looks amazing!